-Greek cuisine is recognized as being one of the tastiest, and healthiest in the world.
-But you’ll need this guide to ordering Greek food to make the most of it!
+The Greek cuisine is recognized as being one of the tastiest and healthiest in the world.
+But you’ll need this guide on how to order Greek food to make the most of it!

 Greek Food Guide

 For many tourists, ordering food in Greece can be a very complicated affair.
 While many dishes like souvlaki, moussaka and tiropita are very well known, there are dozens others that will puzzle even the most loyal visitors.

 Here is an extensive article on the food of Greece.
 It includes 50 of our most popular dishes, that you are bound to come across in many restaurants in Greece.

 To help you further, here is my local’s guide to ordering Greek food.
 Includes what to do if you have allergies, or if you are following a specific diet, such as a gluten free diet.
 Enjoy!